Climbing Mt. Kilimanjaro via the Western Breach Route

 Kilimanjaro Crater CampKilimanjaro Crater Camp, photo by Telethon via Flickr.

-How dangerous is the Western Breach Route?
+How dangerous is Kili's Western Breach Route?

 There have been several accidents on this route, but only one—the most tragic—received widespread attention: